Home »

 It doesn’t matter if you drive a courier motorbike, van, or car or even work as part of a fleet of couriers, there are many additional risks involved.

 A specialist courier policy will protect you and your business not just from standard driving-related claims.
 Courier insurance can also protect the goods in transit you are carrying.
 It may also include public liability cover.
-For firms who operate a number of couriers, employer’s liability cover might also be a good idea too.
+For firms that operate several couriers, employer’s liability cover might also be a good idea.
 However, self-insured couriers should also make sure they have appropriate cover in place.

 Who needs courier insurance?